November 19 @ 6:00 pm$150.00

 To see a You Tube video of most dances, click on the dance title.

-NEW THIS YEAR: The Borrowdale Exchange – Reel (D. Haynes)
+The Borrowdale Exchange – Reel (D. Haynes)

 Round the Room Dance.
 Circles of three couples arranged randomly around the room.

 Men with their partners, always on their Right.

 1 – 8 All circle 6 hands Round and Back.

 9 -16 With hands joined in a circle, All Advance (2) & Retire (2).

 All dance Back to Back with Partner (4)